stex0121/ASCII-ART/README.md

-zoom out on in broswer 50% smaller but details better :) electric universe-the prayer i bow to lord vishnu :)
+zoom out on in broswer 50% smaller but details better :) electric universe-the prayer i bow to lord vishnu :) i will do some religions what i like :) for the end of path i will work serbs  christianity